 - Keep your mower blade sharp for a clean cut.

 - Toss clippings back on the lawn to feed your grass.

 - Never cut more than one-third of a blade of grass in one mowing.

 To set the right mower height, measure the distance between the ground and the base of your lawn mower, Lemcke said.
-Below are the best heights for various grass types.
+Here’s the best height for various grass types:

 How short should you cut your lawn?